Personal Branding Strategies for Authors

 - Connect the Dots

-I recommend that you set aside a specific day each week, or month, or quarter, and check in on the critical elements of your brand.
-You may decide to check in on some items more frequently, in order to stay connected to your plan.
+I recommend that you set aside a specific day each week, month, or quarter and check in on the critical elements of your brand.
+You may decide to check in on some items more frequently to stay connected to your plan.

 Here are some examples of items to include on your checklist:

 - Website traffic: learn how to effectively track your unique visitors, most popular- and unpopular pages, bounce rate, and more, using Google analytics

 - Content theme and website message (does it still ring true?)

 - Blog categories: are they in line with your brand mission and core values, do they offer value to your audience, do they bring you joy?

 - Posting calendar: create an annual calendar to guide you in your content development and posting strategy.
 Track which posts get the most engagement and adjust your calendar as needed.

 - Website resources and tips: add value to your content regularly, schedule new resources and tips quarterly so that your content does not grow stale.

 - Credibility: add endorsements, testimonials, case studies, published works, speaker topics, appearances to your bio and website often.
 Every little achievement must become part of the overall narrative.